 Some more notes about breaking the yo-yo diet cycle:

 - You can lose weight and improve your body without ever stepping on a scale.
-Find some other ways to measure success.
-In my GOLD coaching group, we use lots of different ways to measure improvement:
+I teach my clients to use lots of different ways to measure improvement:

 - tape measurements,